bosun-monitor/bosun/docs/usage.md

 </table>

 # Rule Editor
-The rule editor allows you to edit the [RuleConf](), preview rendered templates, and test alerts against historical data.
+The rule editor allows you to edit the the definitions in the [RuleConf](/definitions), preview rendered templates, and test alerts against historical data.

 ## Rule Editor Image
 ![Rule Editor Image](/public/rule_editor.jpg)

 ## Textarea
 The text area will be loaded with the running config when the Rule Editor view is loaded.
 A hash of the config when you start editing it is saved.
-If someone else edits the UI and saves it, Bosun will detect that the config has changed and show a warning above the text area.
+If someone else edits the UI and saves it, Bosun will detect that the config hash has changed and show a warning above the text area.

 When you run test your version of the config is saved in Bosun, and you can link to it so others can see it.

 The editor is build using the open source [Ace editor](https://ace.c9.io/).

 ## Jump Buttons
-The Jump dropdowns <a href="/usage#rule-editor-image" class="image-number">①</a> will take you to defined sections within the config.
-In particular, the alert dropdown selects which alert will be used for testing.
+The Jump drop downs <a href="/usage#rule-editor-image" class="image-number">①</a> will take you to defined sections within the config.
+In particular, the alert drop down selects which alert will be used for testing.

 At the end there is a switcher that can be used when you are working on an alert.
 It allows you to just back and forth between the alert and the alert referenced in the template.

 ## Download / Validate
 The download button <a href="/usage#rule-editor-image" class="image-number">②</a> will download the config file as a text file.
 Validate makes sure that Bosun considers the config valid using the same validation that is required for Bosun to start.

-## Config Saving
+## Definition [Rule] Saving
-Save <a href="/usage#rule-editor-image" class="image-number">②</a> will bring up a dialogue that lets you save the config.
-This only appears if you have permission to save the config, and tbe [system configuration's `EnableSave`]() has been set to true.
+The save button <a href="/usage#rule-editor-image" class="image-number">②</a> will bring up a dialogue that lets you save the config.
+This only appears if you have permission to save the config, and tbe [system configuration's `EnableSave`](/system_configuration#enablesave) has been set to true.

 The save dialogue will show you a contextual diff of your config and the running config.
 There are several protections in place to prevent you from overwriting someone elses configuration changes: